Unary coding: Goldbach Biunary codes

+Simply omit the 0 and increase the base in every step beginning with 2.
+Reduction in the visible base implies that it is a new number and no separator is required.
+This increases the bit sizes somewhat but those are low entropy or one can even write a count of the digits first and then permutate the digits in DIGIT_COUNT! ways to store DIGIT_COUNT! amount of data for practically free (just the cost of a small number of the count of the digits).

+As is visible, no non trivial fraction can be greater than 1, so if there is a possibility that the integer part of P(I) can cause a large number of fractions, so it may be easier to start with (2*I-1)/(2*I) and work backwards (even a start and count should suffice) till the remaining value reaches < 0 and then changing direction (starting from 1/2 upwards).

 Generalized unary coding

 A generalized version of unary coding was presented by Subhash Kak to represent numbers much more efficiently than standard unary coding.
 Here's an example of generalized unary coding for integers from 0 through 15 that requires only 7 bits (where three bits are arbitrarily chosen in place of a single one in standard unary to show the number).
 Note that the representation is cyclic where one uses markers to represent higher integers in higher cycles.